stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Verify Restored Data :**

-We will create a new Deployment with the restored PVCs to verify whether the backed up data has been restored.
+We are going to create a new Deployment with the restored PVCs to verify whether the backed up data has been restored.

 Below is the YAML of the Deployment that we are going to create,